alanorwick/mosaic/README.md

 ```

 Note that none of the deps use resource limits at the moment.
 I'm waiting for some community feedback before settling on those.

+Finally, keep in mind that **MOSAIC is still in alpha** so there will be bugs.

 # Workflow / GitOps